justaszie/weight-tracker/README.md

 5. **Test the App**

-    Go to http://localhost:5173 and log in using the test credentials created in Supabase.
+    Go to http://localhost:5173 and sign up for a new account or create a test user in Supabase Studio (Auth section) and log in.
 ---

 ## Design Patterns & Best Practices